• Skip to main content

 Lowest Odor Woods

-Aspen is a type of poplar (usually Populus tremuloides in North America) and so is also likely to be tolerable for many people.
+Aspen is a type of poplar (usually Populus tremuloides in North America) and it is also likely to be tolerable for many people.

 Many find hickory to be low odor as well.